Lavender Country: Other activities

 Haggerty was also a member of the gay country music group, Doug Stevens & The Outband, from 2001 to 2003, and later released one album with the gay country music group Pearl River in 2003, Live at the Grange Hall.
 Along with blues musician Bobby Taylor, Haggerty formed the duo, The Landlord Tenant Act in the early-2000s, and released two albums, a Johnny Cash tribute album, and an album of original music, titled Further Down The Road.
 Haggerty and Taylor also performed under the name Memory Lane, where they performed at nursing homes and seniors centres, mainly playing classic country, folk and pop standard songs from the 1940s and 1950s, and played around 50 shows a year.
 They still performed as of 2017.

 Post-breakup activity

 After disbanding Lavender Country in 1976, Haggerty ran two unsuccessful campaigns for political office, once for Seattle City Council and once as an independent candidate for a seat in the Washington House of Representatives, and continued to work as a gay rights and anti-racism activist.

 In 1987, Haggerty began dating Julius "J.B."
 Broughton, an African American retired Navy man.
-They married in the mid-2000s and have been together ever since, and according to Haggerty in a 2018 interview with Robert L. Conway of Conway's Concast, they were still "madly and gayly in love".
+They married in the mid-2000s and according to Haggerty in a 2018 interview with Robert L. Conway of Conway's Concast, they were still "madly and gayly in love".